NAF/NAAR Symposium 2020

 1.3 ‘Northerness’ – its challenges in architecture, landscape architecture, and urban planning as a design practice

 Above all, does it still make sense to talk about regional architecture, ‘Northernness’, or the specifically Nordic in a globalized world?
 And, if so, how much so-called Nordic architecture contributes to the understanding of global challenges in society and its built environment?
 How does the concept of ‘Northernness’ specifically allow for posing and confronting the important questions for design practice today?
 Or is ‘Northernness’ itself being transformed by actual ways of designing?
 This track is open to different perspectives on the issues of contemporary design practice in architecture, urban planning, and landscape architecture, such as planning processes, housing issues, sustainability and climate changes, et cetera.

-Day two, curated by the Oulu School of Architecture on 23 October, offers a practice-oriented framework for discussions.
+Day 2 (ATUT2020), curated by the Oulu School of Architecture on 23 October, offers a practice-oriented framework for discussions.
 In addition to studies within the architectural discipline, multidisciplinary* research presentations are also welcomed, on the following three topics:

 2.1 ‘Northernness’ – Smart and resilient cities in the North

 A city or municipality can be considered ‘smart’ when investments in ICT-based infrastructure fuel sustainable economic growth, high quality of life, and wise management of natural resources through participatory government.
 In addition, in the context of smart societies in the North, the overarching aims are the adaptation to climate change and cultural preservation.
 In this track, scholars and practitioners are invited to scrutinize urban design and planning as enablers and orchestrators of the development of smart and resilient built environments in the North.

 2.2 ‘Northernness’ – Designing for sustainable living, working, and well-being in the North